 The membership of the Discipline Committee is made up of three people:

-• An elected sabbatical officer of Students’ Union UCL.
+• A sabbatical officer of Students’ Union UCL.

 There is also a Secretary of the Discipline Committee who is not part of the decision-making process but can advise on procedures and record the hearing.